 CVWD produced water locally from 35 wells located on 22 individual sites in 2025.
 There are currently 11 inactive wells.
 When local well production does not meet demand, CVWD purchases supplemental water supply from CLAWA, which is the State Water Project (SWP) contractor and water wholesaler to the San Bernardino Mountains area.
 CVWD has eight connections to the CLAWA water system at several different locations in the system; therefore, customers may receive a mixture of well and imported water, just well water or just imported water.

 Supplemental water purchased from CLAWA has been treated at CLAWA's water treatment facility at Silverwood Lake.
 Water produced locally from CVWD's wells meets applicable drinking water standards and does not require treatment, other than chlorination of some wells.
-CVWD chlorinates water from its Pioneer, Horst, Wilson, and Old Mill Springs wells and monitors water quality at all wells.
+CVWD chlorinates water from its Pioneer, Horst, Wilson, and wells and monitors water quality at all wells.
 The District's existing Chamois and Electra wells show elevated levels of gross alpha radiation, which is a treatable type of energy released when radioactive elements from naturally occurring uranium in the rocks decay or break down, and they are treated through a separate, onsite process.
 Thus, the District operates no centralized, complete water treatment facilities of its own.

 As of 2025, the District has 14 water storage tanks at 12 locations, with a total storage capacity of 8.644 million gallons (11,555 CCF).
 Pumping and pressure-reducing facilities are used where needed.
 The distribution system has 11 water pressure zones in one contiguous area, 13 pump stations and approximately 73 miles of pipelines moving water through the system.
 A schematic plan of CVWD's water system and a pressure zone map are provided in Appendix F. The system contains many miles of pipelines of varying ages, types, and conditions.